The American Astronaut

-The American Astronaut is a 2001 space Western musical film directed by and starring Cory McAbee.
+The American Astronaut is a 2001 American independent space Western musical comedy film directed by and starring Cory McAbee.
 The film is set in a fictitious past, in which space travel is pioneered by roughnecks.
 The film was released on DVD in the spring of 2005.
 The band Billy Nayer Show, helmed by McAbee, wrote and performed the film's soundtrack.

 Plot

 Space travel has become a dirty way of life dominated by derelicts, grease monkeys, thieves, and hard-boiled interplanetary traders such as Samuel Curtis (Cory McAbee), an astronaut from Earth who deals in rare goods, living or otherwise.

 His mission begins with the unlikely delivery of a cat to a small outer-belt asteroid saloon where he meets his former dance partner, and renowned interplanetary fruit thief, the Blueberry Pirate (Joshua Taylor).
 As payment for his delivery of the cat, Curtis receives a homemade cloning device already in the process of creating a creature most rare in this space quadrant – a Real Live Girl.

 At the suggestion of the Blueberry Pirate, Curtis takes the Real Live Girl to Jupiter where women have long been a mystery.
 There, he proposes a trade with the owner of Jupiter: the Real Live Girl clone for the Boy Who Actually Saw A Woman's Breast (Gregory Russell Cook).
 The Boy Who Actually Saw A Woman's Breast is regarded as royalty on the all-male mining planet of Jupiter because of his unique and exotic contact with a woman.
 It is Curtis’ intention to take The Boy to Venus and trade him for the remains of Johnny R., a man who spent his lifetime serving as a human stud for the Southern belles of Venus, a planet populated only by women.
 Upon returning Johnny R's body to his bereaved family on Earth, Curtis will receive a handsome reward.

 While hashing out the plan with the Blueberry Pirate, Curtis is spotted by his nemesis, Professor Hess (Rocco Sisto).
 Possessed by an enigmatic obsession with Curtis, Hess is capable of killing only without reason; that is, there can be no conflict nor unresolved issues with his intended victim.
 Hess has been pursuing Samuel Curtis throughout the Solar System in order that he might forgive him, then kill him.
 Along the way, Hess has executed each and every individual to come into contact with Curtis.